Bristol Beaufighter Mk.IF 'Night Fighter'

 The Beaufighter had a long career and served in almost all theatres of war during the WWII, at first as a night fighter, then as a fighter-bomber and eventually being used as a torpedo-bomber.

-This injection-moulded kit contains 38 parts, including a useful model stand.
+Description: This injection-moulded kit contains 37 parts, four resin part and one clear part (cockpit canopy).
 A comprehensive instruction leaflet and a decal sheet are included.

 Colour schemes included in the kit: